 - More Scope flexibility- Since the time and resources are fixed, the only thing that can change in the project is scope (features).
 This gives the team a better tool to prioritize features.

-- Transparency and accountability- In Agile everything is known to everybody, no place to hide.
+- Transparency and accountability- In Agile everything are known to everybody, no place to hide.
 This improves transparency and accountability in the project.

 - Feedback is received very fast- Due to short time frame of sprints, user feedback is received constantly

-- Team is a lot more motivated- Highly professional organised in small teams responsible for delivery of a product, tend to be more motivated than others.
+- The team is a lot more motivated- Highly professional organized in small teams responsible for delivery of a product, tend to be more motivated than others.

-- The final product better matches the market expectation- Since the project sponsor or the customer is highly involved with the development, results in less surprises and misunderstandings.
+- The final product better matches the market expectation- Since the project sponsor or the customer is highly involved with the development, results in fewer surprises and misunderstandings.

 - Great for knowledge work and projects which involve research and discovery

 - Feature creep due to constant feedback- When the customers play with the product while finished they have more tendency of changing their mind.